uscensusbureau/us-census-bureau-data-api-mcp/README.md

 1. Clone or download the project locally.
 2. Configure your AI Assistant to use the MCP Server.

-Here is an example configuration file that includes the appropriate scripts for launching the server:
+Here is an example configuration file that includes the appropriate scripts for launching the MCP Server:

 ```
 {